flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180215-18-02-16-russia-sanctions.md

     _U.S.
 Treasury Department_
   card_citation: ''
 card_8:
-  card_text: "> a\x1CThe Americans have no grounds for introducing new sanctions.
-We have moved to prepare our own measures in response.a\x1D\n> \n> Russian Deputy Foreign Minister Sergei Ryabkov, interview with Interfax News Agency quoted in Wall Street Journal, Mar 15, 2018"
+  card_text: "> ax1CThe Americans have no grounds for introducing new sanctions.
+We have moved to prepare our own measures in response.ax1Dn> n> Russian Deputy Foreign Minister Sergei Ryabkov, interview with Interfax News Agency quoted in Wall Street Journal, Mar 15, 2018"
   card_citation: ''
 card_10:
   card_text: >-